| Photo courtesy of U. S. Fish and Wildlife|

 WSDOT policy for completing the Indirect and Cumulative Effects is described in Chapter 412

-of the Environmental Procedures Manual (EPM)and complies with the following documents:
+of the Environmental Manual (EM)and complies with the following documents:

 Greenhouse Gas and Climate Change Evaluations